 Your options for general messaging and for default region operations messaging is between TCP and UDP unicast.
 You can choose to replace the default with UDP multicast for operations distribution of some or all of your regions.
 For every region where you want to use multicast, you set an additional attribute on the region itself.

-When multicast is enabled for a region, all processes in the distributed system receive all events for the region.
+When multicast is enabled for a region, all processes in the cluster receive all events for the region.
 Every member receives each message for the region and has to unpack it, schedule it for processing, and then process it, all before discovering whether it is interested in the message.
-Multicasting is suitable, therefore, for regions that are of general interest in the distributed system, where most or all members have the region defined and are interested in receiving most or all messages for the region.
-Multicasting should not be used for regions that are of little general interest in the distributed system.
+Multicasting is suitable, therefore, for regions that are of general interest in the cluster, where most or all members have the region defined and are interested in receiving most or all messages for the region.
+Multicasting should not be used for regions that are of little general interest in the cluster.

-Multicast is most appropriate when the majority of processes in a distributed system are using the same cache regions and need to get updates for them, such as when the processes define replicated regions or have their regions configured to receive all events.
+Multicast is most appropriate when the majority of processes in a cluster are using the same cache regions and need to get updates for them, such as when the processes define replicated regions or have their regions configured to receive all events.